Tony has a dream about Dr. Melfi. Carmela feels some jealousy. Corrado settles into his position as

 Faure’s original composition has been corrupted by this synthesized, pop-rap version.
 This modern incarnation is not the real thing—just as this dinner celebrating Uncle Junior is a farce: he is “de facto” Boss only.
 Tony is really running the mob…

 In the closing scene of the hour, a Federal agent raises a picture of Corrado above the rest of the capos to replace Jackie’s picture on the FBI corkboard, and then in the final shot of the hour, the camera pans up from a photo of Tony to the photo of Corrado, underscoring that Tony has been overtaken by his uncle within the mob’s ranks.
 But we know that the famiglia‘s power structure is not as cut-and-dry as the Feds would believe.
 The corkboard is too schematic to accurately document the intricacies and ambiguities that characterize this crime family, and it completely leaves out other important, influential power players (like Livia).
 The Feds are, understandably, concerned with figuring out the hierarchy of power.
 But “hierarchy” is no longer the steady and stable thing that it once was.
 The Sopranos has been reiterating this idea since Christopher told Brendan in “46 Long” (1.02) that nobody knows who’s kicking up to who anymore.

 This points to a postmodern phenomenon: the destabilization of hierarchy.
 In previous eras, societies were made up of strong institutional and social hierarchies.
 This is not as true in contemporary times, and contemporary art often reflects this situation.
 The Sopranos, like many postmodern works, subverts traditional notions of hierarchy.
 The use of Xhibit’s song is one example.
 Professor Fahy continues: “…as the Xhibit/Faure example suggests, the high class and elitist associations with classical music tend to be leveled in The Sopranos…” In other words, classical music is not given a privileged position over rap.
 Tony’s coarse story about the bulls is another example.
-One might have expected an historical story about ancient Rome to take prominence in this episode (especially considering that the hour’s title is derived from it), but the historical anecdote is undermined, effectively “trumped” by a joke about a pair of horny bulls.
+One might have expected an historical story about ancient Rome to take prominence in this episode (especially considering that the hour’s title is derived from it), but the historical anecdote is ultimately cast aside, effectively trumped by a joke about a pair of horny bulls.